info343c-a16/m14-react-intro/README.md

     }
 });
 ```

+The components that you create have **lifecycle** methods that help keep the DOM up to date as your data changes.
+For an overview of these methods, you can see the [documentation](https://facebook.github.io/react/docs/react-component.html).
+For now, it's important to note that a number of functions are invoked **by default** when you change your `props` or your `state` (more on this below). **When your `props` change, your `render` method will be called** (as will a number of other functions to allow you to control the flow of information).

 To practice passing simple information via props, see [exercise 2](exercise-2).

 ## Nesting Components
 Once we've created components, we can render them inside of other components, just like regular HTML elements!
+This is a core idea to React, as it uses a **one-directional data flow** where _parent_ components pass data to child components.

 Let's imagine that we want to create a list (pretty simple, right?).
 For each list item (`<li>`) that we want to create, we could render a React component (`ListItem`).

 Let's start by creating a ListItem component:
 ```javascript